On the dynamics of minimal homeomorphisms of $\mathbb{T}^2$ which are not pseudo-rotations: Proof of Theorem B

 \section{Proof of Theorem B}

 Let us suppose there exists a minimal homeomorphism $f\in\Homeo0(\T^2)$ such that its rotation set is a non-degenerate rational slope segment.
-Then, by Theorem~A we know that if $\tilde f\colon\R^2\carr$ denotes a lift of $f$, then there exist $v\in\Ss^1$ with rational slope and $\alpha\in\R\setminus\Q$ such that condition \eqref{eq:bounded-v-dev-Thm-A} holds.
+So, if $\tilde f\colon\R^2\carr$ is a lift of $f$, then there are $v\in\Ss^1$ and $\alpha\in\R$ such that inclusion \eqref{eq:rot-set-in-line} holds.
+We know that $v$ has rational slope and, by Corollary~\ref{cor:minimal-homeos-rho-cap-Q2-empty}, $\alpha$ is an irrational number.

-On the other hand, as a straightforward consequence of Theorem~\ref{thm:gott-hedlund} one can show that $f$ is a topological extension of an irrational circle rotation (see \cite[Proposition 2.1]{JaegerLinearConsTorus} for details).
+Then, by Theorem~A $f$ exhibits uniformly bounded $v$-deviations, \ie estimate \eqref{eq:bounded-v-dev-Thm-A} holds.
+As a straightforward consequence of Theorem~\ref{thm:gott-hedlund} one can show that $f$ is a topological extension of an irrational circle rotation (see \cite[Proposition 2.1]{JaegerLinearConsTorus} for details).
 But this contradicts the following result due to Koropecki, Passaggi and Sambarino~\cite[Theorem I]{KoropeckiPasseggiSambarino}:

 \begin{theorem} If $f\in\Homeo0(\T^2)$ is a topological extension of an irrational circle rotation, then $f$ is a pseudo-rotation. \end{theorem}